cybertaxonomy/cdm-dataportal/modules/cdm_dataportal/test/phpUnit/README.md

     apt-get install phpunit

-the recommended way for whowever is the installation via [Composer](https://getcomposer.org/) the state of the art dependency manager for PHP.
+the recommended way for installing phpUnit is the installation via [Composer](https://getcomposer.org/) the state of the art dependency manager for PHP.

     apt-get install composer